tokenly/api-docs/sources/tokendelivery/includes/delivery/_02-createTokenDelivery.md

 Parameter     | Description
 ------------  | -----------
-source        | (string) uuid OR bitcoin address of source to retrieve and send token inventory from destination   | (string) bitcoin address token         | (string) token or pseudo token to delivery quantity      | (integer) quantity of token to deliver, in satoshis. delivery_date | (timestamp, Optional) set to null to fulfill only on manual request, or set a date for automatic delivery ref_data      | (string, Optional) optional extra reference data you can attach hold_promise  | (boolean, Optional) default false, true if you want to register a delivery without creating an immediate promise pseudo        | (boolean, Optional) default false, true if using an un-issued (not real) token, makes delivery stuck in promise form and unfulfillable until swapped for a real token delivery.
+source        | (string) uuid OR bitcoin address of source to retrieve and send token inventory from destination   | (string) bitcoin address or a tokenpass username in the form of `user:username` token         | (string) token or pseudo token to delivery quantity      | (integer) quantity of token to deliver, in satoshis. delivery_date | (timestamp, Optional) set to null to fulfill only on manual request, or set a date for automatic delivery.
+This parameter is not allowed for deliveries to usernames. ref_data      | (string, Optional) optional extra reference data you can attach hold_promise  | (boolean, Optional) default false, true if you want to register a delivery without creating an immediate promise.
+This parameter may not be true for deliveries to usernames. pseudo        | (boolean, Optional) default false, true if using an un-issued (not real) token, makes delivery stuck in promise form and unfulfillable until swapped for a real token delivery.